mansamusah254/demo/readme.md

 ##### By Mansa Musah

 # Description
-* its just a demo
-* a trial for my website
+* A sample website for my website about wild animals facts and about them.

 > As i said its a demo

 ## Technologies used
 * HTML
 * CSS
+* Vs Code

 ## License